 - Gratuities for the crew are not included in the cost of the charter and are at each individual's discretion.
-Please note that grautities must be paid in cash as U.S. credit and debit cards are not accepted in Cuba.
+Please note that crew gratuities must be paid in cash as U.S. credit and debit cards are not accepted in Cuba.

 To reserve your space, email trips@REEF.org or call 305-588-5869.
 A $500 per person deposit will be due to confirm your reservation.
 Visit our Trip Policies page for more information on deposit and payment schedules.

-Cuba Travel Info
+Cuba Travel Info and COVID Requirments